Venus, Mars, Mercury visible in the morning sky this month

 The greatest brilliancy, or time when it is brightest, will happen on the morning of Feb.
 9. It will still be visible in the sky after that it will just become a little dimmer each day.

 Toward the middle of the month, Feb.
-11 through the 16th, you’ll be able to see Mars and Mercury rising just below Venus in the morning sky about 40 minutes before sunrise.
+11 through Feb.
+16, you’ll be able to see Mars and Mercury rising just below Venus in the morning sky about 40 minutes before sunrise.
 Mars and Mercury will not be as bright but you should be able to distinguish the three planets apart from other nearby stars.

 You can also catch Jupiter in the evenings just after sunset.
 Jupiter won’t be visible for much longer as it dips below the horizon by the end of the month.